Albert Rusnák (footballer, born 1994): Seattle Sounders FC

 On 13 January 2022, Rusnák signed with Seattle Sounders FC as the club's third Designated Player.
 He helped the team win the 2022 CONCACAF Champions League, scoring in the first leg of the semifinals against New York City FC.
-Rusnák played mainly as a defensive midfielder in tandem with various partners due to injuries to Obed Vargas and João Paulo.
+Rusnák played mainly as a central midfielder in tandem with various partners due to injuries to Obed Vargas and João Paulo.
 The Sounders ended the season by missing the MLS Cup Playoffs—a first in franchise history.

+On 10 November 2023, playing his more natural attacking midfielder role in the MLS Cup Playoffs, Rusnak scored the only goal in 1-0 home win in game 3 of Round One against FC Dallas.
+The goal was his second in the best-of-three series.

+Rusnák recorded his first MLS hat-trick on 7 September 2024, against Columbus Crew; who played with an outfield player in goal for the second half.
+He scored in the stoppage time of the first half after the switch and added two goals in the second half of the 4–0 win.

 International career

-Being able to represent the Czech Republic due to being born there, nonetheless Rusnák made his debut for Slovakia on 15 November 2016, in the last friendly fixture for the year, against Austria, in a goal-less tie in Vienna, coming on as a substitute in the 46th minute for Jakub Holúbek.
+Being able to represent the Czech Republic due to being born there, nonetheless Rusnák made his debut for Slovakia on 15 November 2016, a goalless draw in a friendly match against Austria in Vienna, playing as a substitute from the 46th minute.

 In 2017, he kept receiving invitations to all fixtures, except for matches against Uganda and Sweden in Abu Dhabi, where league players were selected.
-In that year he made appearances in five of six qualifying matches for the 2018 FIFA World Cup, even earning a spot in the starting 11 in the last match in the group stage against Malta, where he also assisted Ondrej Duda's goal.
+In that year he made appearances in five of six qualifying matches for the 2018 FIFA World Cup, assisting Ondrej Duda's goal in the last match in the group stage against Malta, which Slovakia won 3–0.

 Rusnák scored his first international goal in his ninth cap, with a right-foot shot, in the 42nd minute of the first international match of 2018, a semi-final fixture against UAE, at the 2018 King's Cup.
 He was assisted by a pass from Patrik Hrošovský.